shawnmckinney/py-fortress/README-CLI-AUTH.md

         begin_lock_date:     success
     success
     ```
-   _Notice the audit role has been activated once again._
+   _Notice the audit role has been reactivated into the session._

 12. **check** - access_mgr.check_access - perm page456.read: